1. Home

 Smart Casual

-Smart casual sits below cocktail in formality — it's the dress code most UK workplaces now operate on, and it appears on invitations to lunches, daytime events, and less formal celebrations.
+Smart casual sits below cocktail in formality.
 For women, this means a nice dress or skirt with a blouse, smart trousers with a quality top, or a well-fitted midi dress.
-Denim is generally off the table, but quality knits, linen, and polished cotton are all appropriate.
+Quality knits, linen, and polished cotton are all appropriate.
 The goal is to look put-together without appearing overdressed for a relaxed setting.

 Garden Party

-A favourite summer dress code in the UK, garden party calls for light, feminine, and practical choices.
-Florals, pastels, and warm brights all work.
+Garden party calls for light, feminine, and practical choices.
+Florals, pastels, and warm brights all work well.
 Midi and maxi dresses are ideal.
-The key practical consideration is footwear — grass is the enemy of stilettos.
+Key practical consideration: grass is the enemy of stilettos.
 Block heels, wedges, or dressy sandals are far more sensible.
 A light wrap or tailored jacket is essential for unpredictable British afternoon weather.

 Casual or Relaxed Dress Code